bitovi/eslint-plugin/README.md

 ## Angular Team's Utilities

 This allows for visualizing the red squiggly lines involved for eslint errors.
-We do this by taking advantage of `convertAnnotatedSourceToFailureCase` exported by `@angular-eslint/utils`.
+We do this by taking advantage of `convertAnnotatedSourceToFailureCase()` exported by `@angular-eslint/utils`.

-// TODO: link to documentation on `convertAnnotatedSourceToFailureCase`
-// TODO: document how to properly link up to eslintrc
-// TODO: document how to properly create extendables (configs)
-// TODO: document ESLintUtils.RuleCreator(() => __filename) -> ESLintUtils.RuleCreator(name => `https://github.com/bitovi/eslint-plugin#readme`)
-// TODO: Monorepo for all the tooling related to using ESLint with Angular
-// TODO: Look into prettier/formatter
-// TODO: Add husky